Oxford to elect new selectman March 3

-OXFORD — Selectmen voted 4-1 Thursday night to hold an election March 3, 2020, to elect a fifth member of the board.
+OXFORD — At its Thursday meeting, Oxford’s Board Selectmen voted to hold an election March 3, 2020, to elect a new member of the board.
 It’s the same day as the state presidential primary.

-Vice Chairman Edward Knightly resigned last month citing lack of time because of his part-time employment at the Transfer Station and his metal recycling and home-cleanout business.
-He has since been named the station manager, a position that’s been vacant since Supervisor Warren Bennett retired.
+Vice Chairman Edward Knightly resigned last month and has since been named the as Transfer Station Manager, a position that’s been vacant since Supervisor Warren Bennett retired last summer.
+Knightly previously worked part-time at the facility.

 Samantha Hewey was selected as board vice chairwoman.